 Sunset Couple Portraits

 If posed couple photos fall on the “important-very important” range for you two and you are doing a first look, one of my favorite things to do is split that time up.
-If we are doing a first look during the spring, summer, or fall months, the sun is typically very harsh around the time your first look would happen.
+If we are doing a first look during from April-October the sun is typically very harsh around the time your first look would happen, mid afternoon.
 Luckily, sunset generally happens around cocktail hour or early on in the reception.
-A perfect time to step outside for 10-15 minutes to take some environmental style portraits where we aren’t trying to hide the harsh sun.
+A perfect time to step outside for some environmental style portraits where we aren’t trying to hide the harsh sun.

 If your wedding is in the city itself, this may not apply to you.
 Lighting in the city can still be interesting or better at 2pm in the afternoon because of all the skyscrapers and tall buildings.
-Sunset in the city can also be flat as the buildings block the soft sunset light.
-There are a few venues in Philadelphia though where you’d want to still consider doing sunset portraits; Waterworks, The Free Library, or any similar wedding venue with easy access to a waterfront or rooftop.
+Sunset in the city is also typically flat and just shaded as the buildings block the soft sunset light.
+There are a few venues in Philadelphia though where you’d want to still consider doing sunset portraits; Waterworks, The Free Library, The Loews, Moshulu, or any similar wedding venue with easy access to a waterfront or rooftop.

 Perfect Wedding Day Timeline – Wedding Party Photos

 This is another set of photos that vary greatly from couple to couple.
 Generally speaking, 30 minutes is a good amount of time to allot for posed wedding party photos.
 Some couples won’t need all 30 minutes but the extra time can roll over to your “down time”, which we will dive into in a bit.
-This covers the standard sets which include the entire wedding party, a photo of each separate grouping, and sometimes individuals depending on how big your wedding party is.
+This timing easily covers the standard sets which include the entire wedding party, a photo of you with your side of the party, and a photo of your spouse with their side of the party.

 Can’t Get Enough Wedding Party Photos?

-If these photos fall into the extremely important category for you two and you want to do a lot of different combinations, or get into more of the vogue style fashion setups, we will need 45-60+ minutes for these.
+If these photos fall into the extremely important category for you two and you want to do a lot of different combinations, or get into more of the vogue style fashion setups, we will need 30-45 minutes depending on how elaborate and how many we plan on doing.
+If you fall into this category, it’s probably safe to plan for 45 minutes but be aware that when we talk I may tell you we need more time if we are getting into a lot of lighting and/or groupings.

 Perfect Wedding Day Timeline – Family Formal Photos